 What could an attacker do with this information?

 While the SEC filing highlights the potential phishing risk from exposed email addresses and customer numbers, the associated risk is minimal compared to the potential impact of exposed sFTP and database passwords.

-Although GoDaddy immediately reset the sFTP and database passwords for all affected sites, the attacker had access for almost a month and a half to take over these sites by uploading malware or adding a malicious administrator.
-This would allow the attacker to maintain persistence and control the sites even after the passwords have been changed.
+Although GoDaddy immediately reset the sFTP and database passwords for all affected sites, the attacker had access for almost a month to take over these sites by uploading malware or adding a malicious administrator.
+This would allow the attacker to maintain persistence and control the sites even after changing passwords.

-In addition, with database access, the attacker would have access to sensitive information, including personal data of website customers, stored in the databases of the affected websites and possibly have been able to fully extract the contents of all affected databases.
+In addition, with database access, the attacker would have access to sensitive information, including personal data of website customers, stored in the databases of the affected websites and possibly have been able to extract the contents of all affected databases fully.
 This includes information such as the password hashes stored in the WordPress user account databases of the websites concerned and customer information from e-commerce websites.

 An attacker could similarly gain control of sites that have not changed their default admin password, but it would be easier for them to use their sFTP and database access to do so easily.